 So this started off as an assignment but turned out to be quite fun by the end of it.
 We were asked to make a biometric identification system with Java using any biometric identifier.
 There was one restriction – no libraries were allowed.
 Out went OpenCV and pretty much anything that could be made to work reliably within the time-frame of a week.

 My first thought was to make a voice identifier – a system in which the distinct features of someone’s voice would be saved in order to identify them uniquely.
 But that turned out to be far more time-consuming than I thought and involved libraries which I could not adopt.
 There wasn’t much time to write them myself.
 So after 3 days of struggling, I switched to keystroke dynamics.

 What’s keystroke dynamics?
 It’s the official term for the unique way you type on a keyboard.
-Turns out that each of us use a keyboard differently – with more than just a change in overall speed.
-We spend different amounts of time pressing each key and moving onto another, have our own favourites among the Shift keys and have this unique patterns while moving from one key to another.
-I’m sure you’ve noticed these things.
+Turns out that each of us use keyboards differently – with more than just a change in overall speed.
+We spend different amounts of time pressing each key and moving onto another, have our own favourites among the Shift keys and show unique patterns while moving from one key to another.
 And these little things add up to a relatively strong set of features that can uniquely identify someone.

 To make things more organized, let’s start with biometrics in general.
 A biometric identifier is a distinct, measurable characteristic that can be used to label and describe individuals.
 You’ve probably used the most popular one – that fingerprint scanner on your iPhone or Android.
 There are two main categories of biometric identifiers.

 - Physiological – relating to your body